What If It's Us

-What If It's Us is a young adult romantic comedy novel series written by Becky Albertalli and Adam Silvera, published by Simon and Schuster.
+What If It's Us is a young adult romantic comedy novel series written by Becky Albertalli and Adam Silvera, published by HarperTeen and Simon and Schuster.
 The series consists of two books: What If It's Us (2019) and Here's To Us (2021).

 What If It's Us focuses on Arthur and Ben, two teenage boys who meet each other by chance at a post office and fall for each other.
 The novel is told in alternating chapters from the point of view of each protagonist.
 Here's To Us follows Arthur and Ben's chance reunion in New York several years after the ending of the first book.

 What If It's Us marked the first time Albertalli and Silvera collaborated after being friends for many years.

 The audiobook is read by American actors Noah Galvin (Arthur) and Froy Gutierrez (Ben).